Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 ```

 This easy version prints out the size of the memory allocation for us, so we just have to allocate the same size when we use `malloc`.
-So we have to allocate the same size when we use `malloc`.

 ### Exploit